Diet for Bipolar 1 Disorder: 3 Foods To Avoid and 3 To Eat | MyDepressionTeam

 2. Whole Grains

-Whole grains are an excellent source of complex carbohydrates, fiber, vitamins, and minerals your body needs to function.
-Whole grains also help regulate your blood sugar and cholesterol levels — and they can actually affect your mood.
+Whole grains are an excellent source of the complex carbohydrates, fiber, vitamins, and minerals your body needs to function.
+Whole grains also help regulate blood sugar and cholesterol levels — and they can actually affect your mood.

-• Whole-wheat pasta and bread
+• Whole wheat pasta, tortillas, and bread

 • Brown rice